30 point checklist for Powerful Landing pages

 Conversion forms are used to collect information about people coming on your landing page.
 It helps to follow up with leads and understand more about them.

-The landing page above has a conversion form with six form fields.
+One of the lead generation landing page examples we have has a conversion form with six form fields.
 This form is used to gather more information about visitors.

 The whole purpose of investing in a landing page will go waste if visitors are in any way intimidated by the form and decide to abandon the page.
 Below are ways in which marketers can ensure that visitors would fill out: